HarrisonNathanLee/Yo-yo-Judging-Application/README.md

 2: Basic Interaction
 - Added additional functionalities:
-    - Inputting a player's information: first name, last name, division, routine length, etc
+    - Inputting a App.player's information: first name, last name, division, routine length, etc
     - Incrementing and decrementing for an undefined period of time - stop when user tells system to stop; Program returns final clicker score to user
     - Inputting and returning performance evals to user
 - Functionalities that have yet to be added